tinacms/tina-cloud-starter/README.md

 This page can be seen at `http://localhost:3000/`, it loads the content from a markdown file which can be found in this repository at `/content/marketing-pages/index.md`.
 You can edit this page at by clicking the "enter edit mode" button in the top right hand corner

-To achieve this edit mode we have wrapped our site in a simple and small `EditProvider` all this does is store whether or not we are in edit mode in React state and local storage.
-When we are in edit mode it will trigger authentication (if needed), and then one it edit mode.
-What makes this possible is `getStaticProps` you will notice that every editable page exports a `query` prop and a data prop from `getStaticProps`.
-When we are not in `editMode` we use the data to render the site.
-When we are in edit mode we use the query to fetch the latest data from Tina Cloud and make our forms for the sidebar.
+We wrap the site in a small `EditProvider` component, that stores whether or not we are in edit mode in React state and localstorage.
+When we are in edit mode it triggers authentication when needed, and then one is in edit mode.

+What makes this possible is `getStaticProps`: you can notice that every editable page exports a `query` prop and a data prop from `getStaticProps`.
+When we are not in `editMode` we use the data prop to render the site.
+When we are in edit mode we use the query to fetch the latest data from Tina Cloud and create the sidebar form.

 ### `pages/posts/[filename].tsx`